cravotics/HRI/README.md

 3. **Multiple Robots**: The GUI will include buttons for each robot if multiple TurtleBots are being controlled at once.

-## Team Roles and Responsibilities
-1. **Team Lead**:
-   - Coordinate tasks and ensure the project meets the 3-week deadline.
-   - Oversee the integration of ROS2 topics with the GUI and simulation.

-2. **GUI Developer**:
-   - Design and implement the Qt-based interface for odometry, LiDAR, camera, and teleoperation control.
-   - Ensure the kill switch and teleoperation (telop) feature is integrated and operational.

-3. **ROS2 Integration Specialist**:
-   - Develop ROS2 nodes to subscribe to topics like `/odom`, `/scan`, and `/camera/rgb/image_raw`.
-   - Implement teleoperation by publishing movement commands to the `/cmd_vel` topic based on button presses.

-4. **Simulation Engineer**:
-   - Set up and configure TurtleBot 3 in the Gazebo simulation.
-   - Ensure the simulation environment provides accurate data for the GUI.

-5. **System Tester**:
-   - Test the end-to-end functionality of the GUI with the Gazebo simulation.
-   - Debug any integration issues between ROS2, Gazebo, and the GUI.

 ## Development Timeline